 Principle of Chromogenic Media

 When the bond between the substrate and chromophore is split by a specific enzyme produced by the target microorganism, chromophore is released.
-In its unconjugated form, the chromophore shows distinctive colour.
+In its unconjugated form, the chromophore shows distinctive color.
 Due to reduced solubility, chromophore forms a precipitate that imparts unique color to the colony.

 Composition of Chromogenic Agar Media